tobywf/xml_dataclasses/README.md

 By default, `lxml` preserves whitespace.
 This can cause a problem when checking if elements have no text.
 The library does attempt to strip these; literally via Python's `strip()`.
 But `lxml` is likely faster and more robust.

-Similarly, comments are included by default, and because deserialization is strict, they will be considered as nodes that the dataclass has not declared.
+Similarly, comments are included by default, and because loading is strict, they will be considered as nodes that the dataclass has not declared.
 It is recommended to omit them during parsing.

 ### Optional vs required

 On dataclasses, optional fields also usually have a default value to be useful.
 But this isn't required; `Optional` is just a type hint to say `None` is allowed.
 This would occur e.g. if an element has no children.

-For XML dataclasses, on loading/deserialisation, whether or not a field is required is determined by if it has a `default`/`default_factory` defined.
+For loading XML dataclasses, whether or not a field is required is determined by if it has a `default`/`default_factory` defined.
 If so, and it's missing, that default is used.
 Otherwise, an error is raised.

-For dumping/serialisation, the default isn't considered.
+For dumping, the default isn't considered.
 Instead, if a value is marked as `Optional` and the value is `None`, it isn't written.

 This makes sense in many cases, but possibly not every case.

-### Other limitations and Assumptions

-Most of these limitations/assumptions are enforced.
-They may make this project unsuitable for your use-case.

-* If you need to pass any parameters to the wrapped `@dataclass` decorator, apply it before the `@xml_dataclass` decorator
-* Deserialisation is strict; missing required attributes and child elements will cause an error.
-I want this to be the default behaviour, but it should be straightforward to add a parameter to `load` for lenient operation
-* Dataclasses must be written by hand, no tools are provided to generate these from, DTDs, XML schema definitions, or RELAX NG schemas

 ## Changelog